AWS IoT Things Graph is a service that makes it easy to visually connect different devices and web services to build IoT applications.

 Industrial companies need to keep costs low and ensure the right inventory levels.
 They want to use connected devices to get new supply chain data, but it’s challenging to connect devices to the cloud and also to existing Enterprise Resource Planning (ERP) systems because it requires writing low-level code.
 AWS IoT Things Graph lets you build a model for each connected device and reuse it across hundreds of different facilities without having to rewrite deployment-specific code.
 As a result, you can gather device data and connect it to ERP systems in order to gain deeper insight across the supply chain.
 Because applications can be deployed to your AWS IoT Greengrass-enabled devices, they can even run without internet connectivity.

 Utility providers want to optimize energy consumption and provide better customer service, so they offer smart meters that control HVAC systems based on weather conditions.
 With AWS IoT Things Graph, you can add support for various HVAC systems, connect to weather data services, and deploy the application to smart meters enabled with AWS IoT Greengrass, without spending months writing new integration code.

 Explore more details about models, workflows, and application performance monitoring

-Join the preview to try out AWS IoT Things Graph
+Instantly get access to the AWS Free Tier and try out AWS IoT Things Graph

 Review FAQs about AWS IoT Things Graph